alena-zayts/LLMs_for_integers_addition/README.md

 The chosen metric is accuracy (with the requirement that the result of the solution must *exactly* match the expected)

-The results of the evaluation (with the solution answers, the expected result, time spent, generated code for each test example) can be found in in the file `solutions_evaluation/test_examples_solution1_results.jsonl`
+The results of the evaluation (with the solution answers, the expected result, time spent, generated code for each test example) can be found in the file `solutions_evaluation/test_examples_solution1_results.jsonl`

 The solution accuracy is 0.97.